aroudrasthakur/lostandfound/README.md

     match /matches/{matchId} {
       allow read: if request.auth != null;
     }
+    match /notifications/{notificationId} {
+      allow read: if request.auth != null &&
+        resource.data.recipientUserId == request.auth.uid;
+      allow create: if request.auth != null;
+      allow update, delete: if request.auth != null &&
+        resource.data.recipientUserId == request.auth.uid;
     }
   }
+}
 ```

 Click **"Publish"** to save the rules.

+**Note:** After adding notifications, you may need to create a composite index in Firestore.
+If you see an error about missing index when loading notifications, Firebase will provide a direct link in the error message to create the required index automatically.

 #### Step 6: Configure Storage Security Rules